 "Knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity.
 The existence of consent is based on the totality of circumstances, including the context in which the alleged consent occurred.
 Silence does not necessarily constitute consent and coercion, force, or threat of either party invalidates consent.
+This definition would apply when OEA is determining a policy violation under policy 1025 and Student Conduct would apply when determining responsibility under our Student Code of Conduct.

-- Consent cannot be given where a person is incapacitated due to drugs or alcohol; or where a person has a disability; or is not of legal age to consent as defined by law. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
+- Consent cannot be given where a person is incapacitated due to drugs or alcohol; or where a person has a disability, or is not of legal age to consent as defined by law. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Consent can be withdrawn at any time. - Previous relationships or prior consent cannot imply consent to future sexual acts.